Journey to an ESOP & Beyond

 Makenzie Wirth: Hi, everyone.
 Welcome back to another episode of Journey to an ESOP & Beyond, where we discuss all things ESOP to provide an accessible and understandable resource.
 I'm your co-host today, Makenzie Wirth.

-Makenzie Wirth: Often, when you think of creating Enterprise Value or growth for the company, we immediately think of anyone in a revenue-producing role—maybe that’s primarily a sales role.
+Makenzie Wirth: Often, when you think of creating Enterprise Value or growth for the company, we immediately think of anyone in a revenue-producing role—maybe that is primarily a sales role.
 However, every role can create Enterprise Value, even if you are not in a revenue-producing role.
 What do you think about that, Jason?

 Sales & Accounting Perspectives

 Makenzie Wirth: Nervous, for sure.
 That is not why I went into accounting.
-I think most people know accountants are typically introverts—not exactly the typical salesperson type—so yes, that makes me uncomfortable.
+I think most people know accountants are typically introverts, not exactly the typical salesperson type.
+So yes, that makes me uncomfortable.

 Revenue & Value Creation